Learn to identify rhyme, rhythm, and repetition with a poetry Slapjack Game!

 - For each set of face values, i.e., the 4 Jacks, the examples include 1 rhyme, 1 rhythm, and 2 repetitions.

 - The students split the deck in half.
 They begin making a pile in the middle by laying down a card at the very same time.
-If either one of them has the Jack card that contains the example they are looking for, the first to slap the pile gets all of the cards on the table.
+If either of them has the Jack card that contains the example they are looking for, the first to slap the pile gets all the cards on the table.
 If a player slaps incorrectly, the other player gets the pile!

 - Whoever ends up with the largest number of cards at the end wins!